Usually, the only indication of a hydrocele is a painless swelling of one or both testicles.

-Usually the only indication of a hydrocele is a painless swelling of one or both testicles.
-Adult men with a hydrocele may experience discomfort from the heaviness of a swollen scrotum.
-Sometimes, the swollen testicle may be smaller in the morning and larger later in the day.
+Adult men with a hydrocele might experience discomfort from the heaviness of a swollen scrotum.
+Pain generally increases with the size of the inflammation.
+Sometimes, the swollen area might be smaller in the morning and larger later in the day.

 When to see a doctor

-- Elder JS.
-Disorders and anomalies of the scrotal contents.
-In: Kliegman RM, et al. Nelson Textbook of Pediatrics.
+- Kliegman RM, et al. Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.mdconsult.com/das/book/body/208746819-6/0/1608/0.html.
-Accessed Sept.
-17, 2011.
+Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.clinicalkey.com.
+Accessed Aug.
+8, 2014.

 - AskMayoExpert.
 What tests are needed before scrotal surgery?
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.